mpaguilar/resume_writer/tests/test_resume.md

 Performed junior tasks.

 ### Responsibilities
-Performed routine activities associated with a junor role.
+Performed routine activities associated with a junior role.
+Other things were done as required.
+* a thing
+* another thing

 ### Skills